orizarchi369/NewECGProject/README.md

 This aligns with physiological characteristics, as atrial flutter (AF) and atrial fibrillation (AFIB) involve disorganized or rapid atrial activity that replaces normal P waves with flutter or fibrillatory waves, while supraventricular tachycardia (VT) often has P waves that are buried within the QRS complex, retrograde, or otherwise challenging to detect and annotate.

 This information is incorporated into the model design and evaluation, as explained below.

 ---

+### Dataset Splits

+The dataset was divided into **70% training, 15% validation, and 15% testing**.
+Splits were performed **stratified by rhythm type**, to ensure balanced representation of all rhythm classes across the splits and prevent bias toward more common rhythms.

+---